AnodeDev/oxide/README.md

 # OXIDE

+⚠️ VERY EARLY IN DEVELOPMENT! ⚠️

+Don't have any high expectations, right now I'm just building it for myself

 ## About

 This is my own terminal text editor that I built to work around the annoying rebinding experience of Neovim and Emacs.